Why do business plans get rejected by the home office?

-This visa type is called the UK Entrepreneur VISA for a reason.
+This visa type is called the UK Innovator VISA for a reason.
 If your business is 100% online then you will need to highlight why the business needs to be setup in the UK.

 Your business is too big for this VISA category.
-The Entrepreneur VISA is intended for a small £200k investment.
+The Innovator VISA is intended for a small £200k investment.
 While you are more than welcome to invest more, if your business is planning on investing more than £2m over the next few years, the tier 1 Investor visa may be better for you - if this is the case we advise that you speak direct to an immigration solicitor.

 Standard Business plans and VISA business plans are different because a standard one will generally lean more towards raising finance and proving a return on investment for investors.
 With a VISA business plan, you need to prove your own return (if the business makes no profit - why are you doing it?) and is tier 1 visa compliant.
 This is the main reason to hire a professional experienced writer with tier 1 visa business planning experience as they will know what points, milestones and requirements you need to tick and showcase in your business plan.